 Content is a valuable part of any business marketing strategy.
-You can make use of content to showcase your brand, to promote your skills and expertise, to ensure that the visitors on your site completely resonate with your audience, and more.
+You can make use of content to showcase your brand, promote your skills and expertise, ensure that the visitors on your site completely resonate with your audience, and more.

-This is applicable to the content in various types.
+This is applicable to the content of various types.
 But are you aware that a piece of content can possibly serve multiple purposes?
 This content with one purpose can now be used in many other forms down the line.

-Repurposing content is a means of taking content that you have used for one purpose and then reusing them for another purpose.
+Repurposing content is a means of taking content that you have used for one purpose and then reusing it for another purpose.
 Content repurposing is a proven effective marketing strategy for many reasons.
 This can enhance business marketing, save time, and help business owners establish a solid online presence.

-You can actually create a free guide and e-book through compiling the blog post that you have created.
-You can use a simple tool like Google Docs by taking the added components like images, in-depth research, graphic designs, and adding them to your new piece.
-Free guides and eBooks are more detailed as compared to blog posts and are pieces considered as high value.
+You can actually create a free guide and e-book by compiling the blog post that you have created.
+You can use a simple tool like Google Docs by taking the added components like images, in-depth research, and graphic designs, and adding them to your new piece.
+Free guides and eBooks are more detailed as compared to blog posts and are pieces considered high value.
 When offering high-value pieces, you might be able to gather visitor information and exchange this for access.
 For instance, you can offer an eBook to those who signed up for your newsletters or provide a free guide to individuals who enter their basic contact details.